 Because it unlocks so many words, blending is an important step toward the goal of reading comprehension.
 In fact, research shows that learning to sound out words has a powerful effect on reading comprehension.1

 Before you attempt to teach your child to sound out words, check to see if he is ready.
 Here’s a free Reading Readiness Checklist for you to download.
 If you discover that your child isn’t quite ready for reading instruction, you can use the All About Reading Pre-reading program to prepare.

-After you’ve used the checklist to ensure that your child is prepared to learn to read, it’s time to teach the letter-sound correspondences of several letters of the alphabet.
+After you’ve used the checklist to ensure that your child is ready to learn to read, it’s time to teach the letter-sound correspondences of several letters of the alphabet.
 The letters M, S, P, and A are a good place to start because the sounds are easy to pronounce and several interesting words can be formed right away.

 Before we get into the four easy steps for teaching blending, let’s discuss a problem that many beginning readers encounter.
 Recognizing this problem will help you better understand the steps for blending.